-- Assessment of whether the Group's revenue recognition accounting policies relating to multielement arrangements complies with Australian Accounting Standards. - For a sample of contracts, we tested the allocation of the revenue to separately identifiable components of multiple-element arrangements by assessing the individual fair value of performance obligations and historical pricing arrangements. - ► For a sample of contracts, we assessed whether the revenue recognition criteria relevant to each element in the multiple-element arrangements had been met which included the determination of whether the performance obligation associated with the relevant licensed software had been met in the correct reporting period. - ► For a sample of fixed price contracts, we assessed whether the accounting treatment adopted by the Group was appropriate.
-We agreed variations to the contracts to supporting documentation and assessed the Group's stage of completion calculation. - Assessment of the adequacy of the related disclosures within the financial report.
+- Assessment of whether the Group's revenue recognition accounting policies relating to multielement arrangements complied with Australian Accounting Standards. - For a sample of contracts, we tested the allocation of the revenue to separately identifiable components of multiple-element arrangements by assessing the individual fair value of performance obligations and historical pricing arrangements. - For a sample of contracts, we assessed whether the revenue recognition criteria relevant to each element in the multiple-element arrangements had been met which included considering whether the performance obligation associated with the relevant licensed software had been met in the correct reporting period. - For a sample of fixed price arrangements, we assessed the reasonableness of calculations of costs to complete through enquiry with the project manager which included the understanding of the risks pertaining to the outstanding work remaining on the contract and the related cost assumptions or contingencies and considered the Group's identification of measurement of onerous contracts. - Assessment of the adequacy of the related disclosures within the financial report.